© Crown copyright 2017

 The costs of obesity

 Failing to address the challenge posed by the obesity epidemic will place an even greater burden on NHS resources.
-It is estimated that the NHS in England spent £6.1 billion on overweight and obesity-related ill-health in 2014 to 2015.
+It is estimated that the NHS spent £6.1 billion on overweight and obesity-related ill-health in 2014 to 2015.

 Annual spend on the treatment of obesity and diabetes is greater than the amount spent on the police, the fire service and the judicial system combined.